Current Prime Rate

 Variable-rate mortgages, tied to the prime rate, can have fixed or adjustable payments.

-• Adjustable-rate mortgages (ARM): These mortgages have payments that fluctuate whenever the prime rate changes.
+- Adjustable-rate mortgages (ARM): Adjustable mortgages have payments that fluctuate whenever the prime rate changes.
 Since the payment adjusts automatically, negative amortization is avoided when the interest owed exceeds the payment.

-• Variable-rate mortgages (VRM): These mortgages keep your payments unchanged even if the prime rate changes.
-However, if the prime rate increases, more of your payment will go toward interest and less toward the principal, potentially leading to negative amortization—where your principal balance may not decrease as expected by the end of the term.
+- Variable-rate mortgages (VRM): Variable mortgages keep your payments unchanged even if the prime rate changes.
+However, if the prime rate increases, more of your payment will go toward interest and less toward the principal, potentially leading to negative amortization, where your principal balance may not decrease as expected by the end of the term.

 When the prime rate decreases, your variable mortgage rate follows, resulting in lower interest costs.
 In this case, a greater portion of your payment is applied to the principal, which can help you pay off your mortgage faster and reduce the remaining balance at the end of the term.